Tree Trimming & Pruning

 - Canopy Raising: Elevating canopy for clearance from ground.

 - Canopy Reduction: Selective pruning to reduce height and spread.
+This practice does not include topping.

 - Tree Restoration: The pruning of limbs to restore structure after storm damage or tree topping.